 It Can Help You Avoid Overspending

-If, on the other hand, you leave home with only the amount of money you need for the day in cash, your spending is likely to be more mindful and you may have a better chance of sticking to your budget.
+If, on the other hand, you leave home with only the amount of money you need for the day in cash, your spending is likely to be more mindful.
+That could mean you may have a better chance of sticking to your budget and avoiding overspending.

 You Can Avoid Fees

 Cash is a one-shot deal — the purchase you made won’t end up costing you a penny more.
-With credit and debit, however, you can end up paying additional charges down the line, from late fees and overdraft charges to interest payments on debt.
+With credit and debit, however, you can end up paying additional charges down the line, from late fees to interest payments on debt.